webpack/webpack.js.org/src/content/api/hot-module-replacement.md

     5: [4]
   },
   error: new Error(...), // For errors: the thrown error
-  orginalError: new Error(...) // For self-accept-error-handler-errored:
+  originalError: new Error(...) // For self-accept-error-handler-errored:
                                 // the error thrown by the module before the error handler tried to handle it.
 }
 ```